PacktPublishing/Pragmatic-Microservices-with-CSharp-and-Azure/ch03/Readme.md

 To access Azure Cosmos DB, an emulator to run it locally is available.
 You can install this NoSQL database emulator with:

 `winget install Microsoft.Azure.CosmosEmulator`

+## Updates after draft

+The Cosmos partition key changed to be independent of `Game` objects.

+The chapter will be changed.